whatsupmailbox/whatsupmailbox.github.io/_posts/2016-02-19-Pipsticks-Stickers-Subscription-February-2016-Review-Coupon.md

 <img src="/images/PipsticksFeb2016Stickers5.jpg" border="0" style="border:none;max-width:100%;" alt="Stickers" />
 </a></center>

 <p>Stickers in shapes are great for planners.
 Either to cover a mistake or to highlight a certain date in your calendar page.
-That is exactly what I'll be using them for.
+That is exactly what I'll be using them for.</p>

 <br>